-The IDP in Biomedical Science is hosting an Open House in December (Saturday date TBA), from noon until 4:00 for UF students and all potential applicants who are close enough to drive and visit.
-The application deadline for people who attend the Open House will be extended to December 15.
+The IDP in Biomedical Science is hosting an Open House on Saturday, October 26, from noon until 4:00 for UF students and all potential applicants who are close enough to drive and visit.
 Please see the link at the top of the left panel for more information.

 Please note – The following paragraphs clearly delineate the admissions standards for the IDP in Biomedical Sciences.
 If you meet our minimum requirements outlined here and believe that our program offers the education and training that fit your career development, we encourage you to apply.
 Due to the large number of applications, we cannot reply to emails that inquire about requirements already listed.

 Note also that students in the IDP in Biomedical Sciences do not choose their mentor until the end of the spring semester of their first year.
 Faculty members are not allowed to make arrangements with applicants to join their laboratories before they are admitted and perform laboratory rotations.
 Therefore, it is not appropriate for potential applicants to ask faculty members if they can join their research team.
 However, it would be appropriate to ask if they plan to take new students in the upcoming year.
 Because joining a specific faculty member’s laboratory cannot be guaranteed, we highly recommend that potential applicants examine our faculty using the Program and Faculty pages linked in the bar above this page to get a sense for the research interests of our faculty.